bTayFla/PtTracker/README.md

 Install http-server by typing npm install -g http-server

-Change into your working directory, where yoursome.html lives
+Change into your Profit Trailer folder

 Start your http server by issuing http-server -c-1